data-rob/NBA-Analytics/README.md

 ![Project Thumbnail](assets/images/nba-draft.jpeg)

-Is this the beginning of the end of the NCAA?
+# Is this the beginning of the end of the NCAA?

+The 2023-24 NBA Draft set some new records, with a staggering 242 prospects looking to enter the league.
+But what's truly groundbreaking is the unprecedented number of top picks who didn't take the traditional college route.
+Five of the top ten draftees came from pathways outside the NCAA (most since 2001), marking a pivotal shift in the NBA landscape.
+Let's delve into the unique origins of these rising stars and explore the potential for a new era of future NBA prospects where college may not be the top option anymore.

 [View NBA Draft Analysis](https://drive.google.com/file/d/19cYosz2xPq3nBMrmeGpep4MNnxDNWR7n/view?usp=sharing)